-Study illuminates how humans digest fiberJanuary 31st, 2014 in Medical research /
+Study illuminates how humans digest fiberJanuary 31, 2014 in Medicine & Health / Medical research

 New insight into how gut bacteria digest fibre could lead to advances in areas as diverse as health and environmentally-friendly biofuels.